broxus/locklift/README.md

 ## Giver (`locklift.giver`)

-This module allows you to send tokens.
-LockLift using GiverV2 by default, but you can use everything you want, just reimplement it in giverSettings/index.ts.
+This module allows you to send native tokens.
 `locklift.factory` is using the giver under the hood, for deploying contracts

 ## Utils